 Example: URL with utm parameters for tracking a link used in an email

 In the examples above, the text in blue is the pre-defined utm parameter names GA is expecting and the text in green is the values being passed in.
-The examples above are missing a utm_content parameter that helps identify the exact element that was clicked on, but it’s not as commonly used or as useful as those listed in the examples.
+The examples above are missing a utm_content parameter that helps identify the exact element that was clicked on, but this level of detail is most useful to businesses with large volumes of leads and variety of marketing assets.

 How to add utm parameters to links in email marketing platform

-Unfortunately, not all email marketing platforms support custom tracking with utm parameters for Google Analytics, and some (like SendGrid and MailGun) don’t have link tracking turned on by default, so make sure you have link tracking enabled first.
+Unfortunately, not all email marketing platforms support custom tracking with utm parameters for Google Analytics, and some (like SendGrid) only allow you to set your utm_source and utm_campaign parameter globally for entire account, rather than on a per campaign basis.

 You can look for link tracking settings either at account level, or as an option on each email campaign.
 In BigMailer, campaign management screen has a section for link tracking where you can define your utm_ parameters in an open text field.

-Tip: If you have control over the utm parameter values, identify your email source as a type of email instead of the email vendor so you can compare historical performance for your email campaigns over time.
+If you have control over the utm parameter values, consider identifying your email source as a type of email instead of the email vendor so you can compare historical performance for your email campaigns over time.
 For example, you can identify marketing emails as utm_source=mktg-email, automated campaigns as utm_source=auto-email, and transactional as utm_source=transaction-email.
-This way you will be able tell how your marketing or automated emails perform in aggregate.
+This way you will be able tell how your marketing or automated emails perform in aggregate and what type of emails is driving conversions, sales, or upgrades.

 Where to find data in Google Analytics based on utm values